AndreiCal/Gluwa-API-Documentation/source/index.html.md

 # Transaction
-Transaction represents a transfer of Gluwa coin from a source to a destination.
+Transaction represents a transfer of Gluwacoin from a source to a destination.

 Transaction has three types:
 * Deposit -adds funds to a user's wallet from a funding source